rclone/rclone/docs/content/local.md

 ### Filenames ###

-Filenames are expected to be encoded in UTF-8 on disk.
+Filenames should be encoded in UTF-8 on disk.
 This is the normal case for Windows and OS X.

 There is a bit more uncertainty in the Linux world, but new distributions will have UTF-8 encoded files names.
 If you are using an